blackswan3dprinting/blackswan3dprinting.github.io/README.md

 Welcome to the [blackswan3d.com](https://blackswan3d.com) repository.
 This document will serve as the documentation for the website in case future developers need to edit the website.

+⚠️ The BS3D Docs are still under development.
+Some of the content may change.

 ## Software/Tools

 The website is built using: